bitburner-official/bitburner-src/src/Documentation/ui/doc/basic/world.md

 - Chongqing
 - Volhaven

-Each city has it's own map and [Factions](factions.md).
-Each city also offers different services, such as gyms, universities, hardware stores and places of work.
+Each city has its own map and [Factions](factions.md).
+Each city also offers different services such as gyms, universities, hardware stores, and places of work.